Build Resilience During the COVID-19 Pandemic

 Build Resilience During the COVID-19 Pandemic.

 There’s no doubt about it: The COVID-19 pandemic is stressful.
-Worries about getting sick, concern for loved ones, feelings of isolation, financial uncertainty, loss of support services and school closings can all contribute to anxiety and increased stress.
+Worries about getting sick, concern for loved ones, feelings of isolation, financial uncertainty, loss of support services can all contribute to anxiety and increased stress.

 According to the CDC, stress during an infectious disease outbreak can cause: